John-Titor/os9-m68k-ports/README.md

 installing to CompactFlash on a CB030 board.
 Here, the format-enabled descriptor for the CompactFlash is `c0_fmt`.
 Check the section above for the correct descriptor for your target board.

-If your terminal program does not support the ZModem protocol, replace `z` in the examples below with `xy` and use XModem or YModem instead.

-First, disable screen paging:

-    $ tmode nopause

 Use the `format` command to format the disk.
 This will typically require use of the format-enabled descriptor; e.g. for CB030: